scaffold-eth/se-2-docs/docs/recipes/GetCurrentBalanceFromAccount.md

 # Get the Current Balance of the Connected Account

-This recipe shows how to fetch and display the ETH balance of the currently connected account in your decentralized application.
+This recipe shows how to fetch and display the ETH balance of the currently connected account.

 Here is the full code, which we will implement in this section :